 Extractive Industries Transparency Initiative

 J.P.
-Morgan Asset Management supports the Extractive Industries Transparency Initiative (EITI), a global standard that promotes revenue transparency and accountability in the extractive sector.
+Morgan Asset Management supports the Extractive Industries Transparency Initiative, a global standard that promotes revenue transparency and accountability in the extractive sector.

 JPMorgan Chase supports CDP in its efforts to promote standardized disclosure from companies on greenhouse gas emissions and climate change risk management.
 JPMorgan Chase is also a respondent to CDP's annual climate change information request.

-In 2013, JPMorgan Chase became a member of the Ceres Company Network to help advance the firm's sustainability objectives.
+JPMorgan Chase is a member of the Ceres Company Network, which helps advance the firm's sustainability objectives.
 Ceres is a leading nonprofit organization that works with a network of companies, investors, and public interest groups to accelerate and expand the adoption of sustainable business practices and build a healthy global economy.